 She has pursued advanced training in oral motor treatment by completing a number of post-graduate courses including the “Bobath Eight-week Pediatric Neurodevelopmental Treatment Course for Children with Cerebral Palsy” and the “Prompts for Restructuring Oral Muscular Phonetic Targets” (PROMPT) course.
 She also is extensively trained in the Developmental Individual-difference Relationship (DIR) based intervention model (formerly known as “Floortime”) for children with autism and other disorders of relating.
 In addition, she has training in the Social Communication Emotional Regulation and Transactional Support (SCERTS) model and is a certified provider of the Hanen “It Takes Two to Talk” parent-training program.
 She also is a certified to use Interactive Metronome.

-Amy is a four-time recipient of the Award for Continuing Education (“ACE” award) from the American-Speech-Language Hearing Association.
+Amy is a five-time recipient of the Award for Continuing Education (“ACE” award) from the American-Speech-Language Hearing Association.

 She has co-authored publications in the Journal of Speech, Language, Hearing Research as well as the American Journal of Speech – Language Pathology.
 She has presented on topics about early speech–language development and treatment at local conferences held by the Autism Society of Los Angeles and the Down Syndrome Association of Los Angeles as well as at the annual national convention of the American Speech–Language–Hearing Association.